HaseebMurtaza/Trillo/README.md

 # Trillo Project

-- Work in progress frontend of booking app In using Sass(Scss) .
+- frontend of booking app named Trillo using Sass(Scss).
+- Working to make it responsive